Instructional videos to inspire and educate you on mentoring your son or student.

-Printable checklists and tips to help you plan your mentoring every week.
+Printable checklists and tips to help you plan your mentoring sessions.

 What is Mentor's Compass?

-Mentor's Compass is a series of short videos offering guidance to parents, teachers, and mentors of young men "fully alive."
-Each week we will post a new video dealing with practical aspects of guiding a boy towards Christian manhood: how do you set goals for a mentee? how do you handle procrastination? how do we adjust to the ubiquity of smart phones? how do we instill integrity in our boys? as mentors, how should we interact with parents, and vice versa?
-In addition to the weekly video, each module will present a downloadable PDF for you to print out and consider.
+Join Heights Mentor, Alex Berthe, for Mentor's Compass, a series of short videos offering practical guidance to parents, teachers, and mentors of young men "fully alive."
+Each lesson deals with real-world aspects of guiding a boy towards Christian manhood: how do you set goals for a mentee? how do you handle procrastination? how do we adjust to the ubiquity of smart phones? how do we instill integrity in our boys?
+As mentors, how should we interact with parents, and vice versa?
+In addition to the video, each module will present a downloadable PDF for you to print out and consider.
 Mentor's Compass is more than a video–it is the beginning of a conversation between you and your spouse, son, mentee, or mentee's parents.
 Allow us to walk with you as you strive to guide your son or mentee towards a life well lived.

 "Mentoring at The Heights is a tutorial in Christian manhood, and Alex, through Mentor's Compass, is an excellent guide for mentors everywhere."- Alvaro de Vicente, Headmaster at The Heights School

 B.A.
 Columbia University; M.S.W.
 Catholic University of America